"GOOD TO KNOW" TIPS FOR TRAVELING TO COSTA RICA

 Be careful using ATMs as many tricks are used here.
 Use only ATMs that are in shopping Malls or inside stores of banks where it is difficult to alter them.
 Before you put your card in always check to see if anything is stuck inside the slot where your card goes in.
 Thieves sometimes put objects like paper clips inside the slot so yours will get stuck and then when you leave it to report the problem they come and take you card.
 Also beware of anyone behind you watching you type your PIN number.
 Problems are actually rare but it's wise anywhere to be to be weary.
 Do not use ATMs that in dark or lonely places at night.

-VISA AND PASSPORT REQUIREMENTS: US and Canadian citizens (and many other countries) do not need a visa to enter C.R., but a passport with at least 6 months validity remaining on it is required.
-For a list of visa requirements by country go to: Visa Requirements by country.
 Your airline will need to see that your documents are in order before allowing you to check-in.
-Upon entering C.R. your passport will be stamped with a visitor's permit that's valid for 90 days (some countries' citizens only 30 days).
+Upon entering C.R. your passport will be stamped with a visitor's permit that's valid for 90 days (citizens of some countries only 30 days).
 While traveling on day tours in Costa Rica it is recommended that you do not carry your passport around with you, but rather a copy of the passport pages with your photo and the date of entry stamp, that the hotel can copy for you.

 TAXIS: Red is the official color for regular taxis around the country.
 Official Red Taxis have a yellow triangle with their registration tag number on the door and a photo ID of the driver inside the cab, usually on the sun visor.
 IF you have a rare compliant about the taxi try to remember his tag/license # for the report.
 Fares depend on whether the drivers uses his meter called a "Maria" which is calibrated to the official tariffs for trips under 5 km. and results in a very economical fare.
 Over that distance you should ask for a quote before starting your trip.
 I always say to the driver "Use the Maria (meter) and I'll give you a tip" ("Usa la Maria y te doy una propina").